 - Clarifying to government departments on legalities of these entities

-- Giving people aged 16 and 17 years to have the option to vote in ACT election
+- Giving people aged 16 and 17 years the option to vote in ACT election

 - Build or repurpose community meeting spaces across Canberra to give more access for community use